olivier-2018/Robotics_software_Dev_ROS1/README.md

 # Robotics software Development with ROS1
 Learning robotics using ROS1 on a 7DoF Kuka robotic arm.

-Synopsis:
+**Synopsis:**
 - ROS concepts
 - urdf and xacro
+- publisher-listener ROS concept
-- kinematics  with TF2 transforms
+- kinematics & IK with TF2 transforms
--
+- Cartesian control and differential kinematics
+- Control space and motion control
+- Path planning and collision avoidance with A* algorithm

 ## Setup and dependencies
 sudo apt install python3-tk